 Classifying your data also allows staff to explicitly see which information is sensitive, so there’s no confusion and less chance of human error.
 Additionally, this also means that employees are consciously identifying the risks and potential business impact sharing that data might cause.

 When a document is created labels can be applied.
 This means that the relevant policy dictates where this document can go.
 If an internal document were to be shared outside the organisation, the action wouldn’t work and the administrator would be notified.
 The administrator notification is important because it ensures transparency and allows the admin to respond appropriately.

 Documents and folders can have labels applied retrospectively too.
 If your files are stored on-premises, Microsoft have an AIP scanner which can automatically apply labels to existing documents based on particular criteria.
 Labels can be applied manually as well.

 For emails, similarly to when a document is created, users will be prompted to apply a label.

 Automatic classification and labelling is available in the AIP P2 plan.
 This allows you to apply policy so that documents and emails are automatically labelled.
 The automatic labelling can be done using predefined patterns – if an email contains a credit card number for example – or you can use customised labelling based on your policies.
 For example, all HR documents might be automatically labelled as strictly confidential.
 If administrators allow it, users can overwrite these labels if they’re not appropriate for the document.
 All overwrites are audited to provide traceability.

 The biggest benefit of automatic labelling is that it isn’t reliant on employees to classify the documents themselves.
 This prevents users overlooking classification thereby eliminating the chances of data being shared into the wrong hands.

 How do I get it?

 AIP is available to add-on to all Office 365 licenses.
 We always recommend talking to your account manager to find the best solution for your business.
-If you’d like anymore information on AIP or EMS, please click the link below or give us a call.
+If you’d like anymore information on AIP or EMS, please fill in the form below or give us a call.